nadeeshat/Bitmaker_project/README.md

 	     2  < 3 < 4 < 5 < 6 < 7 < 8 < 9 < 10 < J < Q < K < A

-    6. Ultimately one player will left with no cards and therefore other player will be the winner.
+    6. Player with the highest score at the time of finishing the cards will be the winner.

 Additional Notes About the Rules: